Code-Institute-Submissions/maura-yogis-mat-project/README.md

 The follwoing instructions will allow the project to be cloned onto Gitpod
 1. open the Chrome browser
 2. Create a GitHub account
-3. Click on this link () whilst logged in
+3. Click on this link [The Yoga Mat](https://github.com/maurasj/maura-yogis-mat-project) whilst logged in
 4.
 5.
 6.